srsudar/eg/eg/examples/dig.md

     dig <domain> <record-type>

-Interrogate a specific DNS server about a domain
+Interrogate a specific DNS server about a domain:

     dig @<DNS-address> <domain>